NEWS

 Summer Youth Program Fund

 The AWCCF partners with other Indianapolis foundations and funders to provide significant and broad assistance to community organizations that develop and implement programs for children and youth during the summer months.
-In 2023 these organizations gained strength following challenges during the pandemic period.
+2024 saw the support of continuing and new organizations in an expanded programmatic effect.

-The AWCCF provided 25 grants to organizations that do summer programming in the arts and cultural sector.
-The organizations receiving funding include:
+The AWCCF provided 34 grants to organizations that do summer programming in the arts and cultural sector.
+The organizations receiving funding included:

 ArtMix, Inc.